doubledave/obfuscator-php/README.md

 It only modifies letters and numbers, preserving case and symbols.

-This code's algorythms are not yet compatible with the c# version: https://github.com/doubledave/Obfuscator
+This code's algorithms are not yet compatible with the c# version: https://github.com/doubledave/Obfuscator
 It is subject to change, so expect any currently encoded text to not be able to be decoded in the future in case of algorithm changes in the future.